DanielRasho/BrushWire/README.md

    STORE_DIR='/path/to/folder/where/blog/files/are/stored'
    ```

-4. **Start API:** Finally you can start the API service by executing:
+4. **Start API:** Finally you can start the API for DEVELOPMENT by executing:

    ```bash
    npm start      # if using npm